GVThorne/GoldLinkAPI/docs/source/code_samples.rst

 	http_glink.send(s);
 	}

-We can then create our functions to make the SOAP requests.
+Now, create our functions to make the SOAP requests.
 For example, a :ref:`FindItem` request will look like this:

 .. code-block:: javascript